-The first thing you ought to consider while buying a mobile home is whether it is a single-wide or a double-wide.
+The first thing you ought to consider while buying a mobile home is whether it is a single-wide or what is a double-wide manufactured home.

-A single-wide home, as the name suggests, has narrow interiors.
-Also, instead of hallways, the rooms are separated by back to back walls.
+Single-wide mobile homes, as the name suggests, have narrow interiors.
+Also, instead of hallways, the rooms in these mobile homes are typically separated by back to back walls.

 2. The Roof

 The last thing you want is a mobile home with a leaking roof.
-Therefore, whether you decide to go with a single or double-wide home, another essential feature to check out is the roof.
+Therefore, whether you decide to go with single or double-wide manufactured homes for sale, another essential feature to check out is the roof.

-So, how do you know whether a roof is in good condition?
+So, how do you know whether a mobile home roof is in good condition?
 Well, you can start by checking out the roof type.
-Majority of manufactured residences usually have flat metal roofs.
-This type of roof tends to crack and rust in time.
+Several older mobile homes have flat metal roofs, however this type of roof tends to crack and rust in time.

 3. The Floors

-When it comes to the floors of a manufactured home, you need to consider the following:
+When it comes to the floors of manufactured homes for sale, you need to consider the following:

 ● The Floor Plan

-For example, if you work from home, you need a manufactured home with a home office.
-Not all mobile homes have one.
-Therefore, create a checklist of what your family needs so you can easily select a unit that fits it.
+For example, if you work from home, you need a mobile home with a home office.
+Not all manufactured homes have one.
+Therefore, create a checklist of what your family needs so you can easily select a unit that fits you.

 ● The Condition of the Floor